gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 ## Putting it to Practice

-So now you know how to assign Roles to a User and to a Group - let’s try some common combinations that will help you and your Users best interact with the platform.
+So now you know how to assign Admin Roles to a User and to a Group - let’s try some common combinations that will help you and your Users best interact with the platform.
 If you want a challenge, try to assign the right roles before reading which options you need.

 {{<details title="Managing Data about Users">}}
 - Identity Data Admin